boltzkreig/ACO/README.md

 # ABOUT

-- Implementation of Ant Colony Optimization for edge detection as a Numpy-dependent python library using Numpy-API
+Implementation of Ant Colony Optimization for edge detection as a Numpy-dependent python library using Numpy-API.[^notes] It has the following Methods:

+- **a**co : It is used to detect edges based upon the Difference of **A**bsolute Value with adjacent positions.
+- **r**aco : It is used to detect edges based upon the Difference of **R**elative Value with adjacent positions.

 # PARAMETERS